dhall-lang/dhall-lang/standard/semantics.md

 CORS compliance is denoted by the following judgment:

-    corsCompliant(origin, headers)
+    corsCompliant(parent, child, headers)

 ... where

-* `origin` (an input) is the parent import that the import request originated from
+* `parent` (an input) is the parent import that the import request originated from
-    * `origin` might not necessarily be a remote import
+    * `parent` might not necessarily be a remote import
+* `child` (an input) is the child import that the parent imported
 * `headers` (an input) is an unordered map from the child import's response header names to a list of values
+    * Each header is associated with a list of values since a header can be specified multiple times

 There is no output: either the judgment matches or it does not.

-If the `origin` is not a remote import, then the `corsCompliant` judgment
+If the `parent` is not a remote import, then the `corsCompliant` judgment
 passes:

     ─────────────────────────────────
-    corsCompliant(path file, headers)
+    corsCompliant(path file, child, headers)

     ───────────────────────────────────
-    corsCompliant(. path file, headers)
+    corsCompliant(. path file, child, headers)

     ────────────────────────────────────
-    corsCompliant(.. path file, headers)
+    corsCompliant(.. path file, child, headers)

     ───────────────────────────────────
-    corsCompliant(~ path file, headers)
+    corsCompliant(~ path file, child, headers)

     ─────────────────────────────
-    corsCompliant(env:x, headers)
+    corsCompliant(env:x, child, headers)

-However, if the parent import is a remote import, then the response headers for the child import must contain an `Access-Control-Allow-Origin` header that matches the parent import or `*`:
+However, if the parent import is a remote import and the child import has a different scheme or authority, then the response headers for the child import must contain an `Access-Control-Allow-Origin` header that matches the parent import or `*`:

     headers("Access-Control-Allow-Origin") = [ "*" ]
-    ────────────────────────────────────────────────────────
+    ──────────────────────────────────────────────────────────────────────────────────────────────
-    corsCompliant(https://authority directory file, headers)
+    corsCompliant(https://authority directory₀ file₀, https://authority directory₁ file₁, headers)

     headers("Access-Control-Allow-Origin") = [ "https://authority" ]
-    ────────────────────────────────────────────────────────────────
+    ──────────────────────────────────────────────────────────────────────────────────────────────
-    corsCompliant(https://authority directory file, headers)
+    corsCompliant(https://authority directory₀ file₀, https://authority directory₁ file₁, headers)

 If the `Access-Control-Allow-Origin` header does not match the scheme and